Murder of Alisha Heinrich: Physical examination

 An autopsy performed on the child's body revealed that someone had attempted to smother her before she had entered the river, although the child had still been alive when she had entered the water, having inhaled murky water from the river into her lungs, thus indicating she had ultimately died of drowning.
 The official cause of death would be certified as drowning due to her having inhaled water upon impacting the surface of the river.
-Investigators would also conclude she had been intentionally deposited into the river from the eastbound I-10 bridge, very likely having been thrown into the river by the woman seen carrying her two days prior to her discovery (with this woman possibly believing the child had died via the act of smothering).
+Investigators would also conclude she had been intentionally deposited into the river from the eastbound I-10 bridge, very likely by the woman seen carrying her two days prior to her discovery (with the woman possibly believing the child had died via the act of smothering).

-In life, Delta Dawn had been a healthy toddler, with her age estimated to have been between the ages of one and two years old, most likely being between 18 months and two years of age.
-Twelve of her milk teeth had erupted at the time of her death, which influenced this age estimation.
+In life, Delta Dawn had been a healthy toddler, with her age estimated to have been between the ages of one and two years old, most likely being between eighteen months and two years of age.
+Twelve of her milk teeth had erupted at the time of her death, which influenced the age estimation.
 The girl was Caucasian, with curly strawberry-blond hair, and has been described as being markedly beautiful in appearance.
 Because the child's body had lain in the river for approximately 36 to 48 hours prior to her discovery, her eyes had clouded to such a degree that determining their precise color was very difficult, although it is believed they had been either blue or brown.
 Despite the elemental damage to the eyes, her face was described as being in a "recognizable" condition.
 She was around two feet six inches in height, weighed around 25 pounds and although no food was found in her stomach, she showed no signs of having been malnourished.
 The girl wore a pink and white Cradle Togs checkered dress, decorated with three flowers on its front, along with a diaper.